mmuratarat/mmuratarat.github.io/_posts/2020-05-13-rgb_to_grayscale_formulas.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/image_luminosity_method.png?raw=true)

-As you can see here, that the image has now been properly converted to grayscale using weighted method.
-As compare to the result of average method, this image is more brighter thank average method.
+As you can see here, that the image has now been properly converted to grayscale using the luminosity method.
+As compare to the result of average method, this image is more brighter than average method.